chame1eon/jnitrace/README.md

 additional data for the method arguments.
 This will include buffers passed to a function or strings.

+***Note***

+Remember frida-server must be running before running `jnitrace`.
+If the default instructions for installing frida have been followed, the following command will start the server ready for `jnitrace`:

+`adb shell /data/local/tmp/frida-server`

 ## Building:

 Building `jnitrace` from source requires that `node` first be installed.